 7. Highland Pony

-The Highland Pony breed originated to the Highlands of Scotland and certain adjacent Islands.
-It has a unique two-layer coat enables it to withstand the bleakest winter.
+The Highland Pony breed originated in the Highlands of Scotland and certain adjacent Islands.
+It has a unique two-layer coat that enables it to withstand the bleakest winter.
 The two recognized types of Highland Pony are the Scottish mainland and western Island.
 The later is smaller and of smaller build than earlier.
 The strength, energy, and docility of this pony are well-known.